coffiarts/FoundryVTT-lock-the-sheets/README.md

 <img src="src/lock-the-sheets/artwork/lock-the-sheets-keybinding-step3.png" alt="Lock the Sheets! assign keybinding - step 3"/>

 ## Control it by macro
-A ready-to-use macro button for doing the toggle is already included as a compendium pack:
+Some ready-to-use macro buttons are already included as a compendium pack:
+- Toggle lock ON/OFF
+- Change (cycle) the size of the overlay icons
+- Toggle visibility of all overlay icons

 ![](/src/lock-the-sheets/artwork/lock-the-sheets-macro-compendium.png)